graphql/graphql-spec/spec/Section 2 -- Language.md

 The _Byte Order Mark_ is a special Unicode code point which may appear at the beginning of a file which programs may use to determine the fact that the text stream is Unicode, and what specific encoding has been used.

-As files are often concatenated, a _Byte Order Mark_ may appear anywhere within a GraphQL document and is {Ignored}.
+As files are often concatenated, a _Byte Order Mark_ may appear before or after any lexical token and is {Ignored}.

 ### Punctuators